MicrosoftDocs/azure-docs/articles/machine-learning/tutorial-explore-data.md

 ### Download the data used in this tutorial

-For data ingestion, the Azure Data Explorer handles raw data in [these formats](https://learn.microsoft.com/en-us/azure/data-explorer/ingestion-supported-formats).
+For data ingestion, the Azure Data Explorer handles raw data in [these formats](/azure/data-explorer/ingestion-supported-formats).
 This tutorial will use this [CSV-format credit card client data sample](https://azuremlexamples.blob.core.windows.net/datasets/credit_card/default_of_credit_card_clients.csv).
 We'll see the steps proceed in an Azure Machine Learning resource.
 In that resource, we'll create a local folder with the suggested name of **get-started-notebooks**.

 > [!NOTE]
 > This tutorial depends on data placed in an Azure ML resource directory location.
 For this tutorial, 'local' means a directory location in that Azure ML resource.

-This image shows the Azure ML files (directory) panel:
+This image shows the Azure ML Files (directory) panel:

 :::image type="content" source="media/tutorial-prepare-data/files.png" alt-text="Screenshot shows the files panel in Azure Machine Learning studio.":::